AWegnerGitHub/awegnergithub.github.io-content/2023_10_18_python_gotcha_comparisons.md

 Floating point comparisons are common across languages.
 Python has a few ways of making this easier for developers.
 I recommend utilizing `isclose` as it keeps the code a bit cleaner and eliminates the need to wrap numbers in strings if using the `Decimal` module.

-`is` should _only_ being used to check if two items are referring to the same object.
+`is` should only be used to check if two items are referring to the same object.
 In any other case, it's not doing the check you want it to be doing.

 Lastly, `nan` is equal to _nothing else_.
 It's important to be aware of that before you start comparing values in your dataset to one another.